adamwiggins/yaml_db/README.markdown

 This can be used as a replacement for mysqldump or pg_dump, but only for the databases typically used by Rails apps.
 Users, permissions, schemas, triggers, and other advanced database features are not supported - by design.

 Any database that has an ActiveRecord adapter should work.
+This gem is now Rails 3 only.
+For Rails 2, clone and checkout the Rails2 branch.

 ## Installation